simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2.md

 ```
 export SPRING_AI_OPENAI_API_KEY="YOUR-KEY-GOES-HERE"
 ```
-* While the spring.ai.openai.api-key value can be set in application.properties or application.yml, you run the risk of exposing your key should your commit your work to a public source repository.
+* **CRITICAL: DO NOT STORE THESE VALUES IN A PUBLIC REPOSITORY** While the spring.ai.openai.api-key value can be set in application.properties or application.yml, you run the risk of exposing your key should your commit your work to a public source repository.
 For this reason, usage of the environment variable is recommened.
 * If you loose this key, don't worry.
 You can easily create a new one if needed.
 * Note: You may have to establish a payment method if you have exhausted your free tier.
 This can happen if you use ChatGPT frequently - like we do.
 The labs in this course should cost less than $5.
 * Restart your IDE to ensure that the value is picked up.